 Certain beers are just better during different parts of the year.
 Seasonal beer and styles have become very popular and add variety to what people drink throughout the year.
 You don’t see a lot of people drinking an imperial stout in the middle of summer and you don’t see a lot of Raspberry Fruit Beers in the winter.
-To make it easy for you, we’ve got some suggestions for what to brew up for Summer.
+To make it easy for you, we’ve got some suggestions for what to brew up for Fall.

 If you are a new brewer, or only brewed a few times, we do suggest starting off with our Refills.
 They are a great way to learn the basics of brewing and get the routine down.
 If you’re a seasoned brewer our refills are a great way to get a quick brew day in with amazing results.

 A great summer refresher!
 With some subtle fruity flavor and hint of banana on the nose, this beer is an excellent choice to drink all summer long.

 Wheat beers make a great base for Fruit additions.
 Just use any canned fruit, mix it up in your sanitized blender and pour it into your fermenter before you pitch your yeast.
 You can also add the fruit on day 7 of fermentation, just make sure all your equipment is sanitized.

 If you still need to have your hops but want to have some fall feels then this beer is for you.
 A little darker color, a slight hint of malty flavor but with some good hop aroma and bitterness.